darklotuskdb/auto-launch-frida-server/README.md

 ```
 pkg install root-repo
 ```
-Note: If the above command does not work then select the root repo manually via inbuild Termux command i.e ``` termux-change-repo ``` and rerun the above command.
+Note: If the above command does not work then select the root repo manually via inbuild Termux command i.e ``` termux-change-repo ``` and re-run the above command.
 ```
 apt-get update
 ```